andrewchungxam/2019BotAIHack/README.md

 Now re-run your project from Visual Studio.
 Restart the conversation in your Emulator.
-Interact with the bot - and try to trigger Luis to indentify the "Book_flight" intent.
+Interact with the bot - and try to trigger Luis to identify the "Book_flight" intent.
+Run the full book flight dialog flow.

 - The above code can be found under branch-1-Working-With-Luis

+*Bonus*: You'll notice that almost nothing of the details of the Luis intent is picked up by the Bot.
+Currently, the Intent itself is picked up but the Entities are not.
+You'll want to add Entities.
+Look for the file FlightBooking.json and try creating similar entities.

+Hint:  Try adding:
+new entity: Airport > List > Values > New York -> new york, new york city new entity: From > Composite > Child > Airport prebuilt entity: datetimeV2

+Another Hint - you'll need to go to your Book_flight intent and scroll over specific Utterances to tag Composite entities.

+If you want to see your Luis models as json to compare, click Train > Publish.
+Then go to Manage > Versions > Click on a Version > Export as Json

 ### Working With Luis and QnA Maker